vendia/blog/posts/2022-05-05-real-time-vs-analytical-data.md

 ---
 title: 'Types of data: Real-time data vs. analytical data'
 description: 'What is real-time data?
 How is it used?
-How does it compare to other popular data types like analytical or real-time analytical data'?
+How does it compare to other popular data types like analytical or real-time analytical data?'
 date: '2022-05-05'
 authors:
   - Caroll Casbeer